 As described in our article on whether VPNs can be hacked, this type of software plays a crucial role in keeping hackers at bay.
 However, there are other measures you can take (aside from using a reliable VPN service) to make sure you’re as safe as theoretically possible.

 Can I Combine VPN and Tor?

-We have a handy article on combining a VPN, Tor and a virtual machine – which is perhaps the most effective way to safeguard your privacy and your personal data.
+We have a handy guide on combining a VPN, Tor, and a virtual machine – which is perhaps the most effective way to safeguard your privacy and your personal data.

 Do I Need an ISP to Use a VPN?

 Yes, you need an Internet provider because a VPN doesn’t grant you access to the Web on its own.
 Instead, it works within your existing Web connection.